Americans in Scotland set to hold 'Anti-freedom' rally protest outside US Consulate in Edinburgh

-The rally organised by Abortion Rights Scotland will take place at noon on Monday, July 4, and will be in protest to recent Supreme Court decisions, including the overturning of Roe V Wade and the expansion of gun rights.
+The rally organised by Abortion Rights Scotland took place at noon on Monday and was in protest of recent Supreme Court decisions, including the overturning of the Roe versus Wade decision and the expansion of gun rights.

-The overturning of Roe V Wade meant that the legal right to terminate unwanted pregnancies was removed in the US.
+The overturning of Roe v Wade meant the legal right to terminate unwanted pregnancies was removed in the US.
 Twenty-six conservative states are either certain or considered likely to introduce new abortion restrictions or bans.

 The US Supreme Court also struck down a New York law restricting gun-carrying rights and it is expected to allow more people to carry guns legally.